-Chasing a story of 'power and profit at the Amazon's edge' with Vancouver links, Arno Kopecky cast off on a wild adventure.
-An author interview.
+Chasing a story of 'power and profit at the Amazon's edge', BC's Arno Kopecky cast off on a wild adventure.

 'The Devil's Curve' author Arno Kopecky: Working to uncover the 'deep mystery' of globalization.